Audience: All Volunteers, Headquarters Staff & Contractors

 However, we strongly encourage you to submit feature requests using the support request form at help.score.org.
 Where broad consensus emerges around a particular need, new features may be developed for future versions of Engage.

 Q. Once our chapter rolls on to SCORE Engage, do we lose access to CORE entirely?

 Yes.
 All members of your chapter will lose the ability to log into CORE.
 You will retain access to BIRT reports and to historic client data via SCORE Engage.
 One week prior to your chapter’s roll-on date, we will conduct a Chapter Data Migration & Configuration session to explain this transition.

 Q. Can we gain access to the sandbox early?

-The sandbox will only be available 30 days prior to your roll-on date in order for the Engage team to manage capacity and efficiently assist with questions.
+The sandbox will only be available in 6 weeks prior to your roll-on date in order for the Engage team to manage capacity and efficiently assist with questions.
 Too many users in the sandbox at once will lead to an overflow of test data that could disrupt the environment and negatively impact the user experience.
 The Help Desk is still in the process of being trained and staffed for launch.
 Also within the month before you roll-on, live journey orientation demos from within Engage will be presented.
 Anyone from your chapter can attend these and ask questions live.
 The dates for these have not yet been set.